 Reflection

-My earlier experience making dance leotards, along with the first swimwear sew-along I participated in, gave me the confidence to approach swimwear construction with a clearer understanding of the fabrics, techniques, and finishing methods involved.
+Looking back, this project brought together many different skills that I have developed over the years.
+My earlier experience making dance leotards, along with participation in a swimwear sew-along, provided a strong foundation and confidence to approach swimwear construction with a clear understanding of fabrics, techniques, and finishing methods.